piggyvenus/women-initiative-workshop/README.md

    print("Sorry, you ran out of tries.
 The word was " + word + ".
 Maybe next time!")
 ```

-Create a function to select a word, play the game.
-Also, allows player to play again without restart the program
+Create a function to select a word, and play the game.
+Also, it allows the player to play again without restarting the program.

 ```
 def main():